artix75/psyc/README.md

 It doesn't currenlty support CUDA, but i have plans for it in the future.

 PsyC currently has support for the following neural network models:

-Fully Condensed Neural Networks, Convolutional Neural Networks and basic Recurrent Neural Networks.
+- Fully Condensed Neural Networks
+- Convolutional
+- Neural Networks
+- Recurrent Neural Networks.

 LSTM networks aren't currenlty implemented, but they should be available in the next future.